Chronic Headaches and Migraines

 Symptoms can vary between individuals for types of headaches.
-The severity of pain can go from mild and intermittent to episodes of debilitating throbbing, unrelenting agony, as well as nausea.
-Some headaches are occasional, some are frequent, some are dull and throbbing, and some cause debilitating pain and nausea.
+The severity of pain can be anywhere from mild to intermittent to episodes of debilitating, throbbing, unrelenting agony with nausea.
+Some headaches are frequent, some are dull and throbbing and some can cause debilitating pain and nausea.

-Migraines: Migraines can be precipitated by an aura and have a prodomal phase.
-Often patients feel it "coming on" with light and sound sensitivity.
-This type of headache is felt as throbbing, pulsating and can concentrate at the base of the neck and behind the eyes.
-Migraines are associated with nausea and vomiting in some cases.
-They are more likely in females with a family history.
-Associated with food triggers including cheeses, chocolate and certain types of alcohol.
+Migraines can be characterized by a precipitating aura and have a prodromal phase.
+Often patients can feel it coming on with light and sound sensitivities.
+This type of headache is felt as a throbbing, pulsating pain that can be concentrated at the base of the neck and behind the yets as well.
+Migraines are associated with nausea and vomitting in some cases.
+They are most likely in females with a family history.
+There are many triggers including cheeses, chocolate and certain types of alcohol.
 There are no two cases that are indentical, so care must be individualized.

 Also known as "cervicogenic" (coming from the neck) headahces, this is the most common kind of primary headache.
 They are largely associated with muscle tension in the neck.
-Today, Americans engage in more sedentary activities than in the past, and more hours are spent in one fixed position or posture (such as sitting in front of a computer).
+Today, Americans engage in more sedentary activities than in the past and more hours are spent in one fixed position or posture.
 This can increase joint irritation and muscle tension in the neck, upper back and scalp--manifesting as a headache.
 This is the of headache that is most alleviated by a chiropractic adjustment.

 Cluster headaches are more typical in men.
 They are often felt around the eyes or temporal region.
 Before the patient gets the headache symptoms, they are often congested and have facial sweating and red eyes.
 These intense headaches can last any from 15-180 mintues and are felt as very sharp and stabbing pain.
 Triggers for cluster headaches include alcohol, sleep irregulation, changes in barometric pressure and seasonal changes.

 What Can You Do?

-Headaches have many causes, or “triggers.”
-These may include foods, environmental stimuli (noises, lights, stress, etc.) and/or behaviors (insomnia, excessive exercise, blood sugar changes, etc).
+Headaches have many causes or triggers.
+These include foods, environmental stimuli and behaviors (insomnia, excessive exercise, blood sugar changes.)
 The American Chiropractic Association (ACA) offers the following suggestions to prevent headaches:

-- Stretch every 30 minutes-one hour if you spend a large amount of time in one fixed position, such as in front of a computer, on a sewing machine, typing or reading.
+- Stretch every 30 minutes-one hour if you spend a large amount of time in one fixed position, such as in front of a computer, typing or reading.
 The stretches should take your head and neck through a comfortable range of motion.

-Low-impact exercise may help relieve the pain associated with primary headaches.
-However, if you are prone to dull, throbbing headaches, avoid heavy exercise.
-Engage in such activities as walking and low-impact aerobics.
+- Low impact exercises may help relieve the pain associated with primary headaches.
+However, if you are prone to dull, throbbing headaches, then avoid heavy exericse.
+Engage in such activities as walking and low impact aerobics.

-Avoid teeth clenching.
+- Avoid teeth clenching.
 The upper teeth should never touch the lowers, except when swallowing.
-This results in stress at the temporomandibular joints (TMJ)-the two joints that connect your jaw to your skull-leading to TMJ irritation and a form of tension headaches.
+This results in stress at the temporomandibular joints (TMJ)-the tow joints that connect your jaw to your skull-leading to TMJ irritation and a form of tension headaches.

-Drink at least eight 8-ounce glasses of water a day to help avoid dehydration, which can lead to headaches.
+- Drink at least eight 8 glasses of water a day to help avoid dehydration, which can lead to headaches.